just-animate/just-animate/README.md

   Each animation name has a shorthand function that can be called instead of .animate('animation.name.here')

-The animations in Just Animate are based on Animate.css.
-[Check out all the animations here on their page!](https://daneden.github.io/animate.css/)

 ##AngularJS 1.x Usage
 1. Include these scripts on your document